pods-framework/pods/readme.txt

 [vimeo http://vimeo.com/15086927]

 = Stay tuned for Pods 2.0 =
-Pods 2.0 is around the corner, so keep up-to-date by following our @podscms twitter account or checking out our Pods Development blog at http://dev.podscms.org/2011/06/16/pods-2-0-and-how-you-can-help/
+Pods 2.0 is around the corner, so keep up-to-date by following our @podsframework twitter account or checking out our Pods Development blog at http://dev.podscms.org/2011/06/16/pods-2-0-and-how-you-can-help/

 Features coming in Pods 2.0 include: